Camdah77/gamezone/README.md

   ## UX

 ### Site Purpose:
 Welcome to Art of memory.
+This game is made as a student project at Code Institue´s education "Fullstack developer".
+The project includes the languages JavaScript, HTML and CSS.
+I hope the user find the game challenging and relaxing.
+The art are made by myself and while working with the project I realized that this kind of game is saleable to artists and photographers who wish to integrate
-This game is made as a project in Code Institue´s education "Fullstack developer".
-During the time I have been working on this project, I have realized that this type of game can be sold as a concept to artists who are trying to sell their artwork on their  websites - to make their users get to know their art and give added value to the homepage instead of a pure sales page.
+During the developing I have realized that this type of game can be useful for artists who are trying to sell their artwork on their  websites - to make their users get to know their art and give added value to the homepage instead of a pure sales page.
 Anyway, My purpose of the page is to exercise the user's memory in a playful and colorful way.

 ### Site Goal:
 I want to give the user a